Hyperbolic surface subgroups of one-ended doubles of free groups: Introduction

 \begin{QUE} Does every one-ended double of a nonabelian free group have a hyperbolic surface subgroup? \end{QUE}

 Our first main result resolves Question~\ref{que:double} for rank-two case:

 \begin{THM} A double of a rank-two free group is one-ended if and only if it has a hyperbolic surface subgroup. \end{THM}

-Our second main result on Question~\ref{que:double} is on the free groups in which every generator appears the same number of times in the amalgamating words.
-More precisely, let $U$ be a list of words in $F_n$.
-When approaching Question~\ref{que:double} for $D(U)$, one can always assume that $U$ is \emph{minimal} in the sense that no automorphism of $F_n$ reduces the sum of the lengths of the words in $U$.
+Let $U$ be a list of words in $F_n$.
+When approaching Question~\ref{que:double} for $D(U)$, we may always assume that $U$ is \emph{minimal} in the sense that no automorphism of $F_n$ reduces the sum of the lengths of the words in $U$.
 This is because the isomorphism type of $D(U)$ is invariant under the automorphisms of $F_n$.
+By the same reason, we may assume that each word in $U$ is cyclically reduced.
 We say $U$ is \emph{$k$-regular} if each generator in $\mathcal{A}_n$ appears exactly $k$ times in $U$.
 Our second main result answers Question~\ref{que:double} affirmatively for a minimal, $k$-regular list of words.

-\begin{THM} Suppose $U$ is a minimal, $k$-regular list of words in $F_n$ when $n>1$.
+\begin{THM} Suppose $U$ is a minimal, $k$-regular list of cyclically reduced words in $F_n$ where $k,n>1$.
 If $D(U)$ is one-ended, then $D(U)$ contains a hyperbolic surface group. \end{THM}

 Here is an overview of our proof.
-We first explain why Tiling Conjecture~\cite{KW2009,Kim2009} implies an affirmative answer for Question~\ref{que:double} in Section~\ref{sec:polygonal}.
+We first explain why Tiling Conjecture~\cite{KW2012,Kim2009} implies an affirmative answer for Question~\ref{que:double} in Section~\ref{sec:polygonal}.
 And then we reformulate Tiling Conjecture into a purely graph theoretic conjecture in Section~\ref{sec:whitehead}.
 We resolve this graph theoretic conjecture in two special cases.
 In Section~\ref{sec:regular}, we prove it for regular graphs and deduce Theorem~\ref{thm:main 2}.
-Here we use the characterization of perfect matching polytopes of graphs by Edmonds \cite{Edmonds1965a}.
+Here we use the characterization of perfect matching polytopes of graphs by Edmonds~\cite{Edmonds1965a}.
 In Section~\ref{sec:4vertex}, we prove it for 4-vertex graphs and deduce Theorem~\ref{thm:main 1}.